 No matter how well you communicate using speech, the ability to write clearly is a separate skill.
 There is no shame in hiring a professional copywriter if necessary!

 Humans can usually make sense of bad grammar, but search engines are not so clever.

-These are some of the standard seo technical features we include in every Lab 99 website:
+Here are some of the standard SEO technical features we include in every Lab 99 website:

-- We use keywords (important words which describe the content) in appropriate places within the website.
+- We use keywords (words people are likely to use when searching for a particular topic) in appropriate places within the website.

 - We use a description meta tag within the head section of each HTML page.